You're reading docs for Nextly Alpha. APIs may change between releases.

 MySQL

 Set up Nextly with MySQL.
-Covers installation, configuration, connection pooling, SSL, Docker setup, and MySQL-specific limitations.
+Covers installation, connection strings, charset and collation, pool tuning, SSL, deadlock retry, migrations, and gaps versus PostgreSQL.

 Installation